Jugendhackt/tokyo-metro-data/README.md

 Details which different identifiers one station has and how much time it takes to change between platforms.
+It is also used for connecting non-linear lines, like ring lines or lines with forks.
 The format is:

 ```